r0sa-bio-digital/knyte.space/README.md

 ### access
 Create GOD_LIKE_ACCESS_TOKEN and READ_ONLY_ACCESS_TOKEN at Heroku Project -> Settings -> Config Vars.
 Use uuid v4 values to initialise these env vars.
-Give GOD_LIKE_ACCESS_TOKEN to root admins of the system.
+GOD_LIKE_ACCESS_TOKEN is a required role to start server and use frontend.
+Give it to root admins of the system.
-Give READ_ONLY_ACCESS_TOKEN to trusted spectators of the system.
+READ_ONLY_ACCESS_TOKEN is optional.
+Give it to trusted spectators of the system, if there are any.